-Lynn DeLaurentis is a Licensed Professional Counselor (LPC) who has been working in the mental health field for the past 9 years, with an initial focus on biofeedback and stress management.
-She currently helps children, adolescents, adults, and couples who struggle with headaches, anger management, anxiety, depression, eating disorders, BFRBs (Body Focused Repetitive Behaviors such as skin-picking, hair pulling & nail biting), grief, loss, life transitions, marriage, parent-child relationship issues and trauma.
+Lynn DeLaurentis, LPC is a Licensed Professional Counselor who has been working in the mental health field for the past 9 years, with an initial focus on biofeedback and stress management.
+She currently helps children, adolescents, adults, and couples who struggle with headaches, anger management, anxiety, depression, eating disorders, BFRBs (Body Focused Repetitive Behaviors such as skin-picking, hair pulling & nail biting), grief, loss, life transitions, divorce, marriage, parent-child relationship issues and trauma.
+Lynn also focuses in play therapy, sand tray, discernment counseling and Emotionally Focused Therapy (EFT) for couples.

 Anger management sessions teach the skills necessary to stay calm and focused in the moment.
 When anger arises, logical thinking (in the frontal lobe of the brain) goes off-line and the amygdala (emotional control center of the brain) takes over.
 Individuals are then gearing up for the ‘fight/flight/freeze’ response.
 Anger is a part of the fighting response, and is actually a secondary emotion that is often fueled by fear, insecurity or past hurts.
-Until the individual calms down, one is unable to think clearly.
+It is difficult to think clearly when we feel angry.

 Learning coping skills, triggers, and what fuels the anger are key ingredients to anger management.
 Sessions include biofeedback that helps individuals recognize and see the physiological changes that accompany anger and its counterpart, relaxation.
 Through integrated sessions, individuals are able to learn how to stay calm and in control of their emotions despite circumstances.
 These skills help individuals to stay focused on the current situation and find resolutions without losing control.